ali-begic/grades/README.md

 ## Building the Qt Application from Source

-To build and run the **Grades** application from source, it would be best solution to open the application in [Qt Creator](https://www.qt.io/), then compile it to your liking.
+To build and run the **Grades** application from source, the best solution would be to open the application in [Qt Creator](https://www.qt.io/), then compile it to your liking.
 But if you want to do it manually, here are the steps you need to follow:

 1. **Clone the Repository:**
    - Ensure you have Git installed on your system.